There is a Sanskrit word which is variously spelt Ishwara, Iswara, Ishvara, Isvara, and Eswara. It literally means “Lord.”

-The term also appears a number of times in the teachings and literature of Theosophy, as also in Patanjali’s Yoga Aphorisms and the Bhagavad Gita, rendered into English by William Q. Judge, co-founder with H.P.
-Blavatsky of the Theosophical Movement.
+The term also appears a number of times in the teachings and literature of Theosophy, as also in some of the Hindu scriptures frequently referred to in Theosophy, such as Patanjali’s Yoga Sutras and the Bhagavad Gita.

-In the Esoteric Philosophy of Theosophy, Iswara is quite clearly implied to be something within the human being, rather than a personal God or Being up in the sky.
-It becomes clear through study, however, that Theosophy speaks of Ishwara in two aspects:
+In the Esoteric Philosophy of Theosophy, Ishwara is almost entirely spoken of as something within the human being, rather than a personal God or Being up in the sky.
+It becomes clear through study, however, that Theosophy actually speaks of Ishwara in two aspects:

 (1) Ishwara in its macrocosmic, universal, collective sense.